Cwantic/Documentation/Design/index.md

 You can now show/hide elements and restraints by activating/deactivating the visibility buttons.

->All layer manipulation supports Undo/Redo mechanism.
+>All layer manipulations support Undo/Redo mechanism.